GilGalaad/JCollectd/README.md

 * `dbpath`: the absolute path for sqlite database file (mandatory).
 The program checks that selected directory exists and it's writable by the current user; if the database file doesn't exists, it is created and initialized with required tables.
 * `webpath`: the absolute path for output html report (mandatory).
 The program checks that selected directory exists and it's writable by the current user.
 * `hostname`: the machine name (optional), used to customize html report.
 If not provided, the program tries to autodetect it; if it fails, it defaults to `localhost`.
 * `reportHours`: number of hours of sampling used to create graphs (optional).
-If not provided defaults to 12.
+If provided, it must be parsable as a positive integer, if not provided defaults to 12.
 * `retentionHours`: number of hours of data retention (optional).
 If provided, it must be parsable as a positive integer and must >= than `reportHours`, otherwhise defaults to `reportHours`.
+* `interval`: number of seconds between samplings (optional).
+If provided, it must be parsable as a positive integer, if not provided defaults to 60.

 After setting general option, you can configure an arbitrary number of probes.
 Each probe must be defined by a `probe_N_type` property, where N is a progressive number, starting by 1.
 Each probe definition can have one of the following values: